-Bank of Ireland uses Snapchat to connect with younger customers
+Bank of Ireland has become the first bank here to use social media platform Snapchat to connect with younger customers.

 The bank has launched its 2016 FeelFree student reward programme with Snapchat star James Kavanagh and model Thalia Heffernan.
 Over the coming weeks, student ambassadors and so-called influencers will share hacks and top tips to help students save money.

 The FeelFree programme offers students who sign up for a new third=level account up to €100 worth of rewards, including cinema tickets, pizza vouchers, surf lessons and beauty treatments.

 As part of the campaign, Mr Kavanagh will visit University of Limerick and Trinity College Dublin to promote the rewards programme.
 The bank will also distribute BoI PowerBanks on campus to those who sign up for a new account.

 Commenting on the move, Laura Lynch, head of youth banking at Bank of Ireland, said: "We want to give back to students throughout the year by rewarding them for being loyal with a huge choice of rewards . . . things they have told us that they want, that are fun and relevant and will make their lives easier.